rinnan/CENFA/README.md

 ### `parCov`

-The `parCov` function returnds the covariance matrix of a Raster\* object `x`, computing the covariance between each layer of `x`.
+The `parCov` function returns the covariance matrix of a Raster\* object `x`, computing the covariance between each layer of `x`.
 This is similar to `raster::layerStats(x, stat = 'cov')`, but much faster when parallelization is employed.

 ``` r
 mat <- parCov(x = climdat.hist, parallel = TRUE, n = 4)